Jaxsbr/iblogyo/source/_posts/boxyvault-file-management.md

 ## So what is this Idea?

 I want to use the AWS's S3 service to store and manage my family photo's and video's.
-I developing a front-end in React which enables custom functionality such as tagging, previewing and archiving of content.
+In order to interact with these stored files, I'm developing a front-end in React.
+Boxyvault will enable some custom functionality such as tagging, previewing and archiving of content.

 ## Why not use Google Drive?